 The student must satisfy the requirements of the Preliminary Examination for the Ph.D. degree as administered by the home department.
 Note that in some departments, admission is considered to be passing the preliminary examination.
 The certification that the student is acceptable for Ph.D. work according to the its norms is the responsibility of the home department.
 (Those who would like to apply to the physics department as home department should contact geophysicist faculty members in the physics department for more details).

 Upon completion of the Preliminary Examination, a student may apply for admission to the Geophysics Ph.D.
-Program by letter addressed to the chair of the Committee.
+Program by letter or email addressed to the chair of the Committee.
 This letter should state the date on which the requirements of the Preliminary Examination were satisfied.
-The letter must be endorsed by an authorized member of the faculty of the home department (usually the departmental representative on the Geophysics Program Committee), showing departmental approval of the transfer of the student into the Geophysics Program.
+The letter or email must be endorsed by an authorized member of the faculty of the home department (usually the departmental representative on the Geophysics Program Committee), showing departmental approval of the transfer of the student into the Geophysics Program.
 This should precede submission of the candidacy application to the Graduate School, which is due 2 weeks before the comprehensive exam.
 (A guide to Graduate School deadlines and rules is online at the Grad School).